markcunninghamuk/FluidTest/Readme.md

 - Parallel test executions, most approaches load data at the start and wipe at the end, but for parallel runs this is not always a good approach

 **Note**
-One thing to mention here, is you will need to know C# to use the framework.
+You will need to know C# to use the framework.

 ## Getting Started